 Welcome to the project website for Conflict, Memory and Displacement, a research project about responses to global conflict and the consequences of global conflict in the UK and Italy.

-The project will explore how people in the UK and Italy make sense of international conflict and how this understanding shapes attitudes to those displaced by conflict.
-We are interested in analysing the representation of conflict and of the impact of conflict through media representations, official and popular discourses, and institutional and citizen initiatives.
+The project explored how people in the UK and Italy make sense of international conflict and how this understanding shapes attitudes to those displaced by conflict.
+We are examined the representation of conflict and of the impact of conflict through media representations, official and popular discourses, and institutional and citizen initiatives.

 - Analysis of media representations of global conflict;